couchbaselabs/learningportal/README.md

     COUCHBASE_URL=http://localhost:8091
     HTTP_AUTH_PASSWORD=xxxx" > .env

-[foreman](https://github.com/ddollar/foreman) uses a `.env` file for ENV variables and loads this automatically when `foreman start` is ran.
+[foreman](https://github.com/ddollar/foreman) uses a `.env` file for ENV variables and loads this automatically when running `foreman start`.
 To load variables for other processes

     export $(cat .env)